Mozkyy/Mozkyy/README.md

 # ✨ About Me ✨

-<p align="left">Hello World!!👋 Hello Coder!!
+<p align="left">👋 Hello Coder!!
 I'm Za'im Muzakki<br> 👤I'm currently studying at Universitas Dian Nuswantoro, Semarang, Jawa Tengah<br>💫"It is better to fail while trying something new than to stay silent and do nothing." - Mozky</p>

 ###